 - Paula Abdul told People Magazine that she had checked herself into a clinic in 1994 after a 15-year battle with bulimia.

-- Nicole Scherzinger says she suffered from bulimia and body dysmorphia until her 30’s, and that bulimia affected her vocal chords.
+- Nicole Scherzinger says she suffered from bulimia and body dysmorphia until her 30s, and that bulimia affected her vocal cords.

 Celebrities Who Struggle With Anorexia

-- Demi Lovato has struggled with bulimia and anorexia from the age of 12.
+- Demi Lovato has struggled with bulimia and anorexia since the age of 12.